f1tenth/f1tenth_doc/getting_started/software_setup/index.rst

 ========================
 .. note:: This section assumes that you have already completed :ref:`Building the Car <doc_build_car>`.

-At the end of this section, you will have the NVIDIA Jetson NX and host laptop set up.
+At the end of this section, you will have the TX2 and host laptop set up.

 **Required Equipment:**
 	* Fully built F1TENTH vehicle
 	* Laptop/computer
 	* External monitor/display
 	* HDMI cable